TheRealFREDP3D/Gemini-Code-Assist-PR-Poetry/README.md

 # Gemini Code Assist PR Poetry

-[Listen to the Podcast Deep Dive i having a conversation about this project](https://youtu.be/XEh26jsH-2g?si=yVaqn5TcBZhUaVzZ)
+[Listen to the Podcast Deep Dive having a conversation about this project](https://youtu.be/XEh26jsH-2g?si=yVaqn5TcBZhUaVzZ)

 ## Why?